Salamek/blacklist/README.md

 * JSON API
 * Auto crawling and parsing of PDF
-* List of blacklist items with blocking info, URL, page thumbnail and paging
+* List of blacklist items with blocking info, URL, page thumbnail, and paging
 * Administration of blacklist
 * Your provider blocking info
 * OSS :)

 # Installation

-Debian, Ubuntu and Archlinux packages are supported!
+Debian, Ubuntu, and Archlinux packages are supported!

-Blacklist is controled by 3 systemd services:
+Blacklist is controlled by 3 system services:
 ```
-blacklist # Runs integrated web server (not needed if you run it behind uwsgi)
+blacklist # Runs integrated webserver (not needed if you run it behind uwsgi)
 blacklist_celeryworker # To process celery background tasks
 blacklist_celerybeat # To process periodic tasks
 ```